getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 (* PositiveIntegerLit / NegativeIntegerLit: bare integer literals (no fractional part, no underscores).
-PEG-ordered before Number in <Token> with negative lookahead for "."
-Digit (avoid swallowing the integer part of decimals) and for IdentCont (avoid grabbing leading digits of digit-leading identifiers; Note 10).
+PEG-ordered before Number in <Token>, with negative lookahead for "."
+Digit (so decimals like 5.5 / -5.5 fall through to Number) and for IdentCont (so digit-leading identifiers like 1foo / -1foo fall through to General; Note 10).

    NegativeIntegerLit requires a leading "-"; PositiveIntegerLit is unsigned.
-Their first chars are disjoint, so order between them doesn't matter; both must precede BareNumber (whose integer branch would otherwise consume both shapes as Number).
-Separator-bearing integers (e.g. -1_000) and decimals (-1.5) fall through to BareNumber, since neither carries underscores or fractional parts. *) PositiveIntegerLit := Digit+ !("."
+Their first chars are disjoint, so order between them doesn't matter; both must precede Number, whose integer branch would otherwise consume both shapes.

+   Separator-bearing integers (e.g. -1_000) don't match either form here — there's no top-level production for signed integers with separators.
+They surface as Hyphen + General ("-" + "1_000") since "1_000" fails Number's integer branch (no IdentCont allowed, and "_" is IdentCont).
+Underscore separators are reachable only through the escape forms (`\1_000` → EscapePlain + PositiveIntegerLitWithSep). *) PositiveIntegerLit := Digit+ !("."
 Digit) !IdentCont;
 NegativeIntegerLit := "-" Digit+ !("."
 Digit) !IdentCont;

 (* Hidden union for sites that accept either sign. *)
 <IntegerLit> := NegativeIntegerLit | PositiveIntegerLit;

 (* PositiveIntegerLitWithSep: positive integer with optional underscore separators.
 Fires from inside <EscapedNumber>, paired with EscapePlain.
 Emitted as PositiveIntegerLit. *) PositiveIntegerLitWithSep := DigitsWithSep !("."
 Digit) !IdentCont;   (* emitted as PositiveIntegerLit *)

 (* Number variant aliases — each emits a Number token with content shape matching the Escape opener's digit class.
-Integer-only forms (and the integer branch of MonadNumber/BareNumber) carry !IdentCont per Note 10. *)
-HexNumber               := "-"?
-HexDigit+ !IdentCont;     (* emitted as Number *)
-UnicodeNumber           := HexDigit+ !IdentCont;          (* emitted as Number; Note 6 *)
-OctalNumber             := "-"?
+   Integer-only forms (and the integer branch of MonadNumber / BareNumber) carry !IdentCont per Note 10. *) HexNumber               := "-"?
+HexDigit+ !IdentCont;     (* emitted as Number *) UnicodeNumber           := HexDigit+ !IdentCont;          (* emitted as Number; Note 6 *) OctalNumber             := "-"?
 OctDigit+ !IdentCont;     (* emitted as Number *)